 How does a hacker see your organization?
 Where are your vulnerabilities?
 What makes them select their final targets?
-Should I be concerned?
+Should you be concerned?
 The only way to protect your organization is to understand how potential attackers think.
-By mimicking a hacker’s reconnaissance and integrating proprietary data feeds in near-real-time, Cybeta was able to create Threat Beta, a predictive breach algorithm that measures future breach likelihood.
+By mimicking a hacker’s reconnaissance and integrating proprietary data feeds in near-real-time, Cybeta created Threat Beta, a predictive breach algorithm that measures future breach likelihood.

 Cybeta’s data science team analyzes such factors as a company’s digital footprint, business relationships, deployed products, and third-party services to predict breaches.
 Coupled with the current state of operational cyber-attacks, the algorithm allows a company and investors to better forecast breach likelihood down to the IP-level of their organization.
 3rd-party validation using thousands of breach cases over the last decade led to the filing of Cybeta’s predictive breach patent.
 See below for more information on our cybersecurity rating.